-The glider may execute turns to reposition after release and before beginning the flight program.
+The glider may release prior to box clearance and thermal, if necessary, to maintain altitude until cleared.
+After box clearance, glider may execute turns to reposition before beginning the flight program.

 Free Programs

 Intermediate gliders may repeat a basic figure (catalog number) if the repeated basic figure is used in combination with different complementary rolls.
 Advanced and Unlimited gliders may not repeat any catalog numbers except for Families 1.1.1.x and 9.1.x.x.